mwganson/Editor_Assistant/README.md

 #### Class / def lines
 This is a way to quickly jump to a particular function definition or class definition in your file.
 It is sorted by class name, then function name, so all the functions in a class are grouped together.
 This is a huge time-saver.
 Get familiar with it.
 Note: this is done with very simple methodology.
 It does not always work perfectly.
 #### Bookmarks
 A bookmark can be created for each line of interest.
 Creation is done by adding a comment to the line in the form of ##: comment, 2 pound symbols (#) and a colon (:) followed by a label/comment, which can be anything.
 Without a comment/label the bookmark will be ignored.
+The default "##:" bookmark marker can be changed in user parameters: Tools menu -> edit parameters -> plugins -> editor assitant -> "BookmarkMarker".
+The bookmark marker should, of course, begin with a # or else the python interpreter will most likely flag it as a syntax error.
 #### Find results
 If the Find edit contains text that can be found in the document, then for each line the text is found on there is a dynamic menu item.
 There will be a few characters before and after the Find text added for context.
 #### Find selection results